rokob/kenken/README.md

 constraint was for sure going to be violated.
 This brought 7x7 puzzles down to about 1.5ms, and then I took another 0.5ms off through some simple optimizations.
 5x5 puzzles are solved in around 20us.

+Final pass on this as I should stop playing with this tiny project, but I really wanted to get the 7x7 time below 1ms.
+One final optimization where I check the rows and columns for a hole before putting in a guess to only use unused values.
+Before I was just starting at 1 and incrementing by 1 and letting the constraint violation handle the issue.
+This small change cuts the 7x7 time roughly in half so that the full solve time including parsing the input file is about 600us (see numbers at the bottom).
+Any more optimization at this point would probably not be worthwhile.

 ## Input

 Example input: